Jung-Mo Lee: Personal life

-Lee was born on March 26, 1944 in Wonju, Korea, to Chang-Ho Lee and Oakja Jo.
+Lee was born on March 26, 1944, in Wonju, Korea, Empire of Japan, to Chang-Ho Lee and Oakja Jo.
 He graduated from Wonju Middle School and Wonju High School.
 He attended (1962–66) the College of Liberal Arts & Sciences, Seoul National University, majoring in Psychology (B.A. in 1966).
 After his military service of three years, he attended graduate school, Seoul National University, majoring in Experimental Psychology (MA in 1971).
 During his graduate days, he was on the scholarship of Woo-San Foundation.

 He is married to Heisook Lee, a mathematician and professor in the Department of Mathematics, Ewha Womans University in Seoul.
 They have a son.